 Companies are selected based on three equally weighted criteria:

 - Trading Volume Amount

 The combined market cap of the Toronto Stock Exchange (TSX) and TSX Venture Exchange (TSX-V) hit record levels in 2017.
-Aggregate market cap for the two exchanges grew by 9% in 2017 to just over $3.0 trillion, the highest level in the exchanges’ history.
+The aggregate market cap for the two exchanges grew by 9% in 2017 to just over $3.0 trillion, the highest level in the history of the exchanges.

-Additionally, the exchanges’ combined market cap grew 38% over the past five years.
+Additionally, the combined market cap of the exchanges grew 38% over the past five years.
 There are over 1,500 companies listed on the TSX, and about 2,000 on the TSX Venture Exchange.

 One of the newer exchanges in Canada is the Canadian Securities Exchange (CSE).
 Formerly known as the Canadian National Stock Exchange (CNSX), the CSE was founded in 2001.

 Substantially smaller than the TSX, the CSE lists over 200 equities, government bonds and other structured products.
-Many of the US-based cannabis company’s are listed on the CSE.
+Many of the US-based cannabis companies are listed on the CSE.

 What Are The Major Differences Between the US and Canadian Markets?

 Currency: The Canadian stock market is traded in Canadian dollars, not US dollars.

 You will need to check the current exchange rate of the Canadian dollar vs. the US dollar to know the value of the stock you are interested in.
 As of this publication, one US dollar will get you $1.33 Canadian dollars.